Kami/libcloud-website-v2/source/whois-using.md

 # {{ page.title }}

-This page includes a non-exhaustive list of projects and companies who are using Libcloud.
+This page includes a non-exhaustive list of projects, companies and organizations which are using Libcloud.

 ## Projects

 **Name:** mist.io
 **Website:** [https://github.com/mistio/mist.io](https://github.com/mistio/mist.io)
 **Description:** Mist.io is an open source software and a hosted service that helps you manage and monitor your servers across several cloud from any web device.

 **Name:** Dewpoint
 **Website:** [https://github.com/secondstory/dewpoint](https://github.com/secondstory/dewpoint)